NHMDenmark/Pi-Eye/README.md

 sudo raspi-config
 ```
 A menu will open up.
 Use arrow keys to navigate and enter to choose.
-Choose option one, then option five and there choose to wait for connection on boot.
+Choose option 1, then option 6 and there choose to wait for connection on boot.
 Leave the config menu.
 ## Pi-Eye installation
 Once the Raspberry Pi has is setup, connected to the internet and has git and pip installed, we can install the Pi-Eye software.